erpheus/angular-promise-button/README.md

-# angular-promise-button
+# angular-promise-react
-Repository to redirect github pages to the new one
+This project has been renamed to angular-promise-react

+The new repository is [here](https://github.com/erpheus/angular-promise-react)